uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 Drag it into your Assets folder to install it.
 ![enter image description here](https://raw.githubusercontent.com/uwetom/media-production-worksheets/refs/heads/master/wk-unity-external-data-2/images/install-rocks.png)

-In the next video we are going to set up the script and prefabs ready to deploy in the scene.
+In the next video we are going to set up the script and prefabs ready to deploy in the AR scene.